Berylsoft/brapi/README.md

 The second Rust implementation on GitHub of third-party REST API client for a website.
 Designed to be lightweight and efficient.

-It's formerly `livekit-api` ([LiveKit](https://github.com/Berylsoft/LiveKit)), so there are only a few APIs related to Bilibili Live.
+It's formerly `livekit-api` ([LiveKit](https://github.com/Berylsoft/LiveKit)), so there are only a few APIs related to live business.
 More APIs will be implemented later.
 PRs are also welcomed.

 - Abstract the API to the trait `RestApi`, bringing both clear readable code and reduced runtime overhead.
 And you are able to implement your own API!